 Since the rendering process is such a resource-heavy process, VFX artists need additional compute resources.
 That’s where the render farm comes in.
 A render farm is a high-performance cluster of computers that are used to render imagery for visual effects.

-Many studios do their rendering on-prem, with their own rendering farm on hardware located near the artists.
+Many VFX studios do their rendering on-premises, with their own rendering farm on hardware located near the artists.

-This diagram shows an example of an on-prem VFX rendering workflow that utilizes Qumulo’s file data platform.
+This diagram shows an example of an on-premises VFX rendering workflow that utilizes Qumulo’s data storage platform.
 Both the artists’ workstations and the rendering farm can use the Qumulo cluster.
 The queue management software manages the rendering jobs.

-With visual effects jobs becoming more and more complex, studios can easily max out the capacity of their on-prem hardware render farms.
-Power, cooling, and physical space are all finite resources that put limits on what the studio can achieve.
+With visual effects jobs becoming more complex, VFX studios can easily max out the capacity of their on-premises hardware render farms.
+Power, cooling, and physical space are all finite resources that put limits on what the VFX studio can achieve.

-One of the most common complaints we hear from our customers when using legacy storage systems for an on-prem rendering model is that they are difficult to scale.
-In the next blog, we’ll review this and other common data-related pains for VFX studios, along with advice on how to solve them.
+One of the most common complaints we hear from VFX studios using legacy storage systems for an on-premises rendering model is that they are difficult to scale.
+In the next blog post (part 3 of this series), we’ll review this and other common data-related pains for VFX studios, along with advice on how to solve them.

 Rather than continue to add more physical hardware (which is not always an option due to tight production deadlines), it’s not surprising that many VFX studios are adjusting their workflow to leverage the cloud.
 In fact, some studios have already adopted a hybrid cloud approach for rendering jobs.